Shahar2k5/AndroidUtils/README.md

 # AndroidUtils
-Lot of Android utils every project should have
+Lots of Android utils every project should have